mwhamgenomics/PySplit/Readme.md

     python bin/client.py <speedrun_name> ...

-This enters a curses app with the following controls:
+This enters a curses app with the following control defaults:
 - space: start/split
 - backspace: stop/reset
 - q: quit

+These controls can be configured in `~/.pysplit.yaml`.
+Values should be integer key IDs as used by curses:

+    controls:
+        advance: 32
+        stop_reset: 127
+        quit: 113

 ## Configuration
 Configurations for level names can be supplied in `~/.pysplit.yaml`.
-To add level names for a run category, for example Halo 1 Legendary, add the category name with a list of names under `split_names`:
+To add level names for a run category, for example 'Halo 1 Legendary', add the category name under `split_names` with a list of split names:

     split_names:
         'Halo 1 Legendary':